Heath Braxton: Storylines

 Heath proposes to Bianca and she accepts.
 During a trip to Melbourne for his stag party, Heath has a one-night stand with Jess Lockwood (Georgia Chara).
 During his wedding, Heath confesses to Bianca and she punches him.
 Heath decides to leave the Bay, but Bianca stops him.
 Heath and Bianca get married.
 When Jade Montgomery (Tasma Walton) comes to the Bay after Mangrove River High is burnt down, she tries to frame Heath with an assault claim, but is thwarted by Tamara Kingsley (Kelly Paterniti).
 While Heath is visiting Brax's girlfriend, Ricky Sharpe (Bonnie Sveen), in the hospital, a bomb explodes.
 Heath is okay, but Bianca suffers a serious head injury, which causes some memory loss.
 A heavily pregnant Jess comes to the Bay to tell Heath that he is going to be a father.
 Heath helps deliver his son, Harley, on the beach and he spends time with Jess and Harley in Melbourne, causing a strain on his marriage.
 Heath soon learns that Jess has terminal cancer and when she dies, he brings Harley to live with him and Bianca.
 Bianca struggles to cope with Harley's presence and she and Heath break up.
 They eventually get back together, but Bianca soon learns that her transfer request to the city has been accepted.
 Heath encourages her to go, saying he will join her soon.
 Darcy's grandmother, Connie (Celia Ireland), initially refuses to let Darcy live with Heath and Bianca in the city, but later relents.
 After one final surf with his brothers, Heath says goodbye to his family.
 Bianca returns to collect Heath, Darcy and Harley and take them to their new place in the city.
 Heath attends Casey's funeral weeks later.
-Brax refuses to let him seek revenge on Jake Pirovic (Fletcher Humphrys) and Heath replies that he does not want to bury Brax the following week.
+Brax refuses to let him help seek revenge on Jake Pirovic (Fletcher Humphrys) and Heath replies that he does not want to bury Brax the following week.
+Brax tells Heath to go back to his family and let him take revenge on Jake by himself.
+Heath reluctantly does so.